cristihasna/pub-sub-generator/readme.md

 ## This project is built using [Deno](https://deno.land/), which is a Javascript/Typescript runtime environment.

-# Instalation:
+# Install:
 Deno ships as a single executable file.
-You cand install it in the following ways.
+You can install it in the following ways:

 Using Shell: